All Episodes

 In another case, we have out of New York, the appeals court in New York.

-Uh a guy that knows Palm Beach Real Estate as well as anybody that this property was much closer in value to a billion dollars than eighteen million, and he's just stuck to this ridiculous valuation.
+He wouldn't even allow the guy to testify, a guy that knows Palm Beach real estate as well as anybody, that this property was much closer in value to $1 billion than $18 million, and he's just stuck to this ridiculous valuation.

-Uh, one judge called the penalty troubling, wondered if the state's policing and private business transactions amounted to deterrence or mission creep.
+One judge called the penalty troubling, wondered if the state's policing and private business transactions amounted to deterrence or mission creep.

 I don't think there's any doubt about that.

-He's also accused of of campaign finance fraud.
+He's also accused of campaign finance fraud.

-Eric Adams, the defendant, compounded his gains from the straw contributions by using them to defraud New York City and steal public funds.
+You know, just reading from what we know so far, Eric Adams, the defendant, compounded his gains from the straw contributions by using them to defraud New York City and steal public funds.

 New York City has a matching funds program that matches small dollar contributions from individual city residents with up to eight times their amount in public funds to give New Yorkers a greater voice in elections.

-falsely certified compliance and applicable campaign finance regulations, despite Adams' repeated acceptance of straw donations relying on the concealed nature of the illegal contributions to falsely portray his his campaigns as law-abiding as a result of those false certifications.
+Adams and those working at his discretion falsely certified compliance and applicable campaign finance regulations, despite Adams' repeated acceptance of straw donations, relying on the concealed nature of the illegal contributions to falsely portray his campaigns as law-abiding as a result of those false certifications.

-And that and you know, a series of people around the mayor also being charged, and I mean this has now been ongoing.
+And that and a series of people around the mayor also being charged.

 This is not a surprise.

-Uh we played in the last hour under no circumstances.
+We played in the last hour under no circumstances.

-Eric Adams says, Will he resign?
+Eric Adams says, will he resign?

 Listen to what he says.